monikastrah/431-2020/classes/class15/README.md

 ## Who Will We Meet Today?

-- **Ritu Narahari, Rod Nault, Jennifer Nguyen, Callie Ogland-Hand, Aman Pande** and **Will Paterson** (31-36 from the Introductory Student Videos in our Shared Google Drive)
+- **Ritu Narahari, Rod Nault, Jennifer Nguyen, Callie Ogland-Hand, Aman Pande** and **Will Patterson** (31-36 from the Introductory Student Videos in our Shared Google Drive)

 ## Announcements